-In our upcoming webinar “Application Explosion – Rediscovering the Lost Art of Service Levels” we will discuss how IT can successfully continue to set service levels in environments where the number of applications they need to support is growing every day.
+In our on demand webinar “Application Explosion – Rediscovering the Lost Art of Service Levels” we discuss how IT can successfully continue to set service levels in environments where the number of applications they need to support is growing every day.
 Faced with unprecedented application growth many IT organizations feel forced to give up on setting services levels for each application and switch to a “best efforts” approach.
 In this column we discuss the challenges with a “best efforts” approach to data protection but be sure to register for the webinar to learn how to set service levels no matter how many applications the organization supports and how the use of service levels can actually drive down costs.

 Data protection service levels are the way IT communicates its ability to protect, retain and restore the organization’s data.
 IT should monitor these services levels to ensure that changes in the applications, the data center or in user expectations doesn’t require a reciprocal change to the service levels.
 The problem is that as organizations modernize they are experiencing a rapid increase in the number of applications.
 These new applications may not be quite as critical to the organization as the legacy applications but they are still important and require protection, which means they should also have appropriate service levels attached to them.

 IT has enough of a challenge monitoring and adjusting service levels for the current handful of legacy workloads, how is it supposed to maintain a similar insight into all of the new applications?
 In some organizations the number of new applications can range in the hundreds.
 IT can’t possibly expect to track service levels for all of these applications.
 IT can not give up though, it needs to find a way to protect these applications and communicate that protection to the organization.